Which Is Larger A Pound Or Kilogram

 Trends and Latest Developments

 The trend towards the metric system continues to gain momentum globally.
 Most countries have officially adopted the metric system as their primary system of measurement, with the United States, Liberia, and Myanmar being the notable exceptions.
-However, even in these countries, there is increasing awareness of the benefits of the metric system, particularly in terms of international trade and scientific collaboration.
+That said, even in these countries, there is increasing awareness of the benefits of the metric system, particularly in terms of international trade and scientific collaboration.

 Another trend is the increasing use of digital scales and measurement devices that can display weights in both pounds and kilograms.
 This makes it easier for people to switch between the two units and reduces the risk of errors.
 Many kitchen scales, bathroom scales, and luggage scales now offer the option to display weight in either pounds or kilograms, making it more convenient for users who are familiar with both systems.